 Which Companies Get the Best Medicare Supplement Reviews?

 Often our clients ask us who offers the best Medicare supplement plans in terms of financial ratings or customer service.
-This can vary based on the state you live in and the plan you are researching.
+This will vary based on the state you live in as not all carriers do business in every state.

-When it comes to customer service though, your best bet is to enroll through a broker like us.
-That way when you have a problem, you can call and speak with your agent directly instead of calling some big insurance company call center.
+When it comes to customer service though, you will get that from your agent or Medicare insurance broker.
+When you have a problem, you will call and speak with your agent directly instead of calling some big insurance company call center.